TheComputationalBrain/adaptive_prob_learning/README.md

 - Hierarchical Gaussian Filters (Mathys et al., 2011, 2014)
 - Proportional–integral–derivative controller (Ritz et al., 2018)

-The figures folder contains figures in the paper and all the figures can be genenerate using the plots script.
+The figures folder contains figures in the paper and all the figures can be genenerate using the *plots.py* script.

-The analysis script contains code we used to generate the results, including optimisation of parameters, cross-validation and model recovery.
+The *analysis.py* script contains code we used to generate the results, including optimisation of parameters, cross-validation and model recovery.
 Running the script will take times, therefore the results is already included in the results folder.